Country of origin: cambodia

 [i] At Sisowath High School?

 [r] At school.
-A… Yi Cai.
+At… Yi Cai.
 Yi Cai.
 They taught in English.
 I studied there for 3-4 years.
-After studying, I initially wanted to learn Japanese.
-Japanese… I liked to study.
-Since I was a child, I have loved studying.
-Then I studied, I studied… a semester.
-My father forced me to marry, and I had to stop my studies.
-I liked to study.
+After studying, at first, I wanted to learn Japanese.
+Japanese… I liked studying.
+I’ve loved studying since I was a child.
+Then I studied, studied… for a semester.
+My father forced me to get married, and I had to give up my studies.
+I loved studying.
 Once I got married, I studied Cambodian, Khmer.
-I’ve studied it.
-Only one year.
-And I stopped.
-Because I took the nationality[Cambodian], I took the Cambodian nationality, I had to learn the language.
-I have studied.
-One year.
-I know a little bit about everything.
-I’m not very good at it, I know a little here and there.
-[Laughs]
+I studied it.
+Just for a year.
+And then I stopped.
+Because I took [Cambodian] nationality, I took Cambodian nationality, I had to learn the language.
+I studied.
+For a year.
+I know a little bit of everything.
+I’m not very good, I know a little bit here and there.
+[Laughter]

 [i] And your brothers and sisters, before…

-[r] Some have been able to escape, others have not.
-Because my older brother, he… He also opened a “power supply”.
-The Khmer Rouge, when they entered Cambodia, they wanted to take his things.
-When my brother didn’t want to, a Khmer Rouge took a gun.
-With his gun, he had a knife, and he killed my older brother.
-And my mother, and a few others, made papers to leave, but there was no plane to escape.
+[r] Some were able to escape, others did not succeed.
+Because my older brother, he… He also opened a grocery shop.
+When the Khmer Rouge entered Cambodia, they wanted to take his things.
+When my brother refused, a Khmer Rouge took out a gun.
+He had a knife as well as a gun, and he killed my older brother.
+And my mother, and a few others, got papers to leave, but there were no more planes to escape on.
 They died there.
-They couldn’t feed anymore, they died.
-And I had….
-I asked people to go to refugee camps in Thailand to look for them.
-I placed ads in the newspapers, so that journalists could look for them, but we didn’t find them.
-So I knew they were missing.
+They couldn’t feed themselves anymore, and they died.
+And I had… I asked people to go to refugee camps in Thailand to look for them.
+I placed ads in the newspapers, so that journalists would look for them, but they were not found.
+So I knew that they had disappeared.
 At first, when I looked for them, I had hope.
-Once I looked for them, I had no hope.
-I knew they were missing.
-My mother… had made her papers.
-But there was no…. of a plane to escape.
-My big sister too.
-They had bought their plane tickets, but there were no more planes.
+Once I had looked for them, I had no more hope.
+I knew they had disappeared.
+My mother… had got her papers.
+But there was no… plane to escape on.
+My older sister too.
+They had bought their plane tickets, but there was no more plane.
 So they died in Cambodia.

-[r] There are some who… One of them went to Hong Kong, died of disease.
-There are some…. who have gone… Some of them have gone to the United States, or elsewhere….
-In Canada… There are some in France, too.
-There are two in France.
-But we don’t see each other very often.
+[a] Some did… One went to Hong Kong and died of an illness.
+Some… went… Some went to the United States, or elsewhere… To Canada… Some went to France, too.
+Two went to France.
+But we don’t see each other often.
 They have their families.
 I have my family.
 Once in a while, when the family comes to visit, I see them.
 Otherwise, I don’t see them much.

 [i] And when you hear it… Do you understand it… French?

 [r] Yes.
 I understand it more than I speak it.
-[Laughs] When I want to talk about it, it doesn’t come out.
-I was in exile, from my youth to my old age.
+[Laughter] When I want to speak it, it doesn’t come out.
+I was in exile, from my youth until my old age.
 I fled several places.
-Since I was 9 years old until now.
+From the age of 9 until today.
 Look, it’s been 70 years, hasn’t it?
-We are also… You know… I don’t dare to say it….
-One day, I won’t know what’s going on.
-If I die, I wouldn’t realize it.
-It doesn’t matter, one day goes by one day after the other.
+We are also… You know… I don’t like to say it… One day, I won’t know what’s going on.
+If I die, I won’t realise it.
+It doesn’t matter, one day goes by after another.
 That’s life.
 You shouldn’t think too much.
 When you think too much, you hurt yourself.

-[i] And when you think… Are you thinking about your life before that?
+[i] And when you think… Do you think about your life before?

-“Your father… married you to a person you didn’t love, did you blame him for that?”
-I said, “To say I didn’t blame him would be a lie.”
+[r] To say that I don’t think about it would be lying to you.
+Human beings think.
+How can you not think?
+When you sleep, you think.
+When you are at peace, when you hear things… It makes you think about your family.
+You have to.
+You have no choice.
+Human beings have feelings.
+You can’t help thinking about them.
+I think about it.
+Even if my father didn’t act right, I think about it.
+Even if my mother didn’t act right, I think about it too.
+Because they’re the ones who gave me life.
+Right?
+No matter what, they’re my parents, I can’t blame them.
+Someone once asked me, ‘Your father… married you to someone you didn’t love, did you blame him for that?’
+I said, “To say that I didn’t blame him would be a lie.”
 In my heart, it wasn’t comfortable, but they’re my parents, what can I say?
 They gave me life.
 They raised me.
-I am indebted to them.
-I owe it to them.
+I owe them.
+I owe them that.
 The fact that they raised me.
 It doesn’t matter.
-It is fate.
-If our destiny is not good….
-[Laughs] You have to accept it.
-You can’t say…..
-It’s hard to say.
-I’m not accusing my parents.
-I’m angry at my own destiny.
-Isn’t that right?
+It’s fate.
+If our fate is not good… [Laughter] You have to accept it.
+You can’t say… It’s hard to say.
+I’m not blaming my parents.
+I blame my own destiny.
+Don’t you think?

 [r] Yes.
 Until today, I often go to the temple, I do good deeds.
-Before, I used to go to a temple to eat.
+Before, I went to a temple to eat.
 Until today, I don’t go there, because I live too far away.
 Before, I always bought rice for the temple.
-Before, I used to eat rice there, I remember it, so I bought some more, rice, etc….
-Once a month, I buy a few bags of rice for the temple.
+I remember that I used to eat rice there, so I bought some rice, etc. Once a month, I buy a few bags of rice for the temple.
 Then, in Lille, there is a monk.
-Last year, I bought him ten bags of rice.
+Last year, I bought ten bags of rice from him.
 Ten bags.
-He wrote me a letter, to thank me.
-He gave me a gift bearing the effigy of Buddha as a good luck charm for me.
-He said….
-He said….
-It’s been several years, I’m happy to think of him.
-The monk was feeding orphans in Thailand.
-I offered them ten bags of rice….
-Ten bags of rice.
-He sent me pictures so I could see them.
-I like to do good deeds.
+He wrote me a letter to thank me.
+He gave me a gift of a Buddha figurine as a lucky charm for me.
+He said… He said… It’s been several years, it makes me happy to think of him.
+The monk fed orphans in Thailand.
+I gave them ten bags of rice… Ten bags of rice.
+He sent me photos so I could see them.
+I like doing good deeds.
 But my personality is rather masculine.
-[Laughs] Whatever we say… If I commit to do something, I do it.
+[Laughs] Whatever people say… If I commit to doing something, I do it.
 Sooner or later.
-I have the ability to do that.
-If I can do it, I will do it.
-It’s not… I open my mouth, and I say one thing, then I forget… No, I’m not like that.
-Since I was a little girl, I’ve been like this.
-When I went to school, what made me happiest was in Vietnam.
-At the college over there.
+I have the capacity to do it.
+If I can do it, I do it.
+It’s not… I open my mouth and say one thing, then I forget… No, that’s not how I am.
+I’ve been like that since I was little.
+When I went to school, what made me happiest was Vietnam.
+At the college there.
 I liked it.
-I liked it.
-Because at school, at school hokkien, I was the representative of the school hokkien for all Saigon.
-We could represent the school and go abroad.
-We could represent the school, to do this.
-It was… it wasn’t, you do what you want, but… We were studying… We studied well, the teacher was happy, he let us represent the school.
-That’s when we were kids… it’s a childhood memory.
+Because at school, at the Hokkien school, I was the representative of the Hokkien school for the whole of Saigon.
+You could represent the school and go abroad.
+You could represent the school, to do this and that.
+It wasn’t a case of, you do what you want, but… We studied… We studied well, the teacher was happy, he let us represent the school.
+That’s when we were little… it’s a childhood memory.
 I like it.
-I like it.
 When I think about it, it wasn’t the case for everyone, I was a representative, I’m happy.
 You shouldn’t compare yourself to others.
-I am satisfied.
-I’m not a very rich person, but I’m satisfied.
-When you see poor people, compared to poor people, there are many of them.
+I’m satisfied.
+I’m not very rich, but I’m satisfied.
+When you see poor people, compared to poor people, there are many.
 Deep down, we have a happy life.
 We can’t compare ourselves to the rich.
 We can’t compare.
-Those who are rich, we can’t compare ourselves.
-But if we compare ourselves to the poorest, who can’t eat.
-We can eat, we’re happy.
-That’s the way it is.
+We can’t compare ourselves to the rich.
+But we can compare ourselves to the poorest, who can’t eat.
+We can eat, we are happy.
+That’s how it is.

-[i] So your happiest time was in Vietnam when you were a kid?
+[i] So your happiest time was in Vietnam, when you were little?

 [r] Yes.
-When I was in college, that’s where I was happiest.
-Because at school, the teachers all loved me very much.
-I could represent the school and go to Đà Nẵng, Đà Lạt.
-Of the entire promotion, there were less than ten representatives.
-At school, I was famous.
-That’s my happiest memory.
-It wasn’t so easy to be chosen, to have this experience.
-Of all Saigon, ten were chosen.
+When I was at secondary school, that’s when I was happiest.
+Because at school, all the teachers loved me very much.
+I was able to represent the school and go to Đà Nẵng, Đà Lạt.
+Out of the whole year group, there were fewer than ten representatives.
+At school, I was well known.
+It’s my happiest memory.
+It wasn’t that easy to be chosen, to have that experience.
+Out of all of Saigon, only ten were chosen.
 But… my father didn’t want me to leave.
-I would like to go to Đà Nẵng. Đà Lạt.
+He didn’t want me to go to Đà Nẵng or Đà Lạt.
 He said it was too dangerous for me to go.
-I cried for several days.
-Even though I cried for several days, I couldn’t go there.
-That’s the way it is.
-I loved that time.
-It was the moment when I was happiest.
-The happiest moment, but in the nuns’ house, I wasn’t happy.
-Even if I wasn’t happy, the sisters treated me well.
-When I wrote in Vietnamese, they… they posted it at school for us to see.
-But there were orphaned children there, it made me sad, I didn’t have the heart to have fun.
+I cried about it for days.
+Even after crying for days, I couldn’t go.
+That’s how it was.
+I loved that period.
+It was the time when I was happiest.
+The happiest time, but I wasn’t happy at the nuns’ house.
+Even though I wasn’t happy, the sisters treated me well.
+When I wrote in Vietnamese, they… they put it up in the school for everyone to see.
+But there were orphaned children there, it made me sad, I didn’t feel like having fun.
 They had no food, no parents.
-They had no clothes, a big belly, a disease.
-They had worms… inside.
+They had no clothes, they were very fat, they had an illness.
+They had worms… inside them.
 It made me sad to see that.
-I often bought cookies for them.
-I saw them… they had no parents… The parents didn’t want it, it was sad.
-My heart was in….
-I wanted to do a good deed.
-When you do a good deed, it brings good luck when you’re old.
-Isn’t that right?
-[Laughs]
+I often bought biscuits for them.
+I saw them… they had no parents… The parents didn’t want them, it was sad.
+My heart was… I wanted to do a good deed.
+When you do a good deed, it brings you luck when you’re old.
+Doesn’t it?
+[Laughter]

-[i] Your children here, do they see each other often?
-Are they close to each other?
+[i] Do your children see each other often?
+Are they close?

-[r] The four sisters do not associate with other people.
-They say that people, we greet them, we say a few words to them, that’s enough.
-They prefer to stay between sisters.
+[r] The four sisters don’t socialise with other people.
+They say that people are greeted, a few words are exchanged, and that’s enough.
+They prefer to stay among themselves.
 They can confide in each other.
 They can confide in each other.
-When necessary, it is the sisters who help each other, they do not ask for help from others.
-My four daughters, they’re going on vacation together.
-The four of us together, not with other people.
-That’s right, it’s very weird.
-And the last one, surely, when he was a kid, he didn’t have his father with him, his personality is like… he’s lonely.
-Lonely.
+When necessary, the sisters help each other; they don’t ask others for help.
+My four daughters go on holiday together.
+All four of them together, not with other people.
+It’s true, it’s very strange.
+And the youngest, surely, when he was little, he didn’t have his father around, his personality is like… he’s solitary.
+Solitary.
 He doesn’t talk much, even at home, he doesn’t talk much.

 [i] Which one?

-[r] My son, the last one.
-Because as a child, his father wasn’t there, I raised him alone.
+[r] My son, the youngest.
+Because when he was little, his father wasn’t there, I raised him alone.
 He doesn’t talk much.

-[r] He married a French woman, and when he divorced, he came back to live with me.
-Before he married, he also lived with me.
-When he got married, he bought an apartment in Toulouse.
-Then he got divorced, he came back to live with me.
+[r] He married a French woman, and when he got divorced, he came back to live with me.
+Before getting married, he also lived with me.
+When he got married, he bought a flat in Toulouse.
+Then he got divorced and came back to live with me.
 He bought a house in Limeil.
 Créteil, Limeil.
-We live there.
-It’s pretty quiet there, I like it.
-It’s quite far, but it’s quiet.
+That’s where we live.
+It’s quite peaceful there, I like it.
+It’s quite far away, but it’s peaceful.

 [i] Do you like living there?